USGA announces exemption categories for 2020 U.S. Women's Open in December

 Jeongeun Lee6 of South Korea celebrates with the trophy after winning the 2019 U.S. Women's Open.

 For nearly three months the USGA has worked on the new qualifying conditions for the 2020 U.S. Women’s Open.
-Due to the coronavirus pandemic, the USGA announced in April that the normal sectional and local qualifying would not be feasible.
+Due to the coronavirus pandemic, the USGA announced in April that the normal local and sectional qualifying would not be feasible.
 Instead, it has announced extensive exemption categories—20 in total—for the U.S. Women’s Open, which will be held Dec.
 10-13 at Champions Golf Club in Houston.

 “Our guiding principle throughout this process was to put a criteria together that really resembled fields of the past,” said Shannon Rouillard, USGA senior director of championships.